- Independent Reading Age: 7–10

 How do the shoemaker and his wife thank the elves?

-What genre is The Elves and the Shoemaker?
+What can children learn from The Elves and the Shoemaker?